RetroPie/RetroPie-Docs/docs/RetroArch.md

 ## Settings

 All settings for retroarch can be found in /etc/retroarch.cfg (if you used the original RetroPie script) or, alternatively, in your home directory at ~/.retroarch.cfg.
 If you suspect RetroArch isn't loading the right config file, you use the RetroArch launch argument `-c /path/to/config.cfg` (you can set launch commands in the EmulationStation config file, `~/.emulationstation/es_systems.cfg`).

+## Key Mapping

+In what config file can we change the keyboard mapping?
+For RetroArch the keyboard mapping can be changed in /etc/retroarch.cfg with

+    sudo nano /etc/retroarch.cfg